shannonekj/cluster_computing/Intro_to_Compute.md

 #SBATCH --ntasks=1                              # MINIMUM NUMBER OF NODES TO ALLOCATE TO JOB
 #SBATCH --mem=1Gb                               # MEMORY POOL TO ALL CORES
 #SBATCH --time=00-00:11:00                      # REQUESTED WALL TIME
-#SBATCH -p high                                 # PARTITION TO SUBMIT TO
+#SBATCH -p low                                 # PARTITION TO SUBMIT TO

 echo Hello World
 sleep 10m